thoughtspot/thoughtspot.github.io/_reference/keywords.md

 summary: Use keywords to help define a search.
 toc: true
 last_updated: 11/19/2019
+redirect_from:
+- /6.3.0/reference/keywords.html
+- /6.3.0.CU1/reference/keywords.html
+- /6.3.1.CU1/reference/keywords.html
+- /6.3.1.CU4/reference/keywords.html
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You can use keywords when asking a question to help define your search.
 This reference lists the various keywords.
-You can also see this list of keywords and examples from within the help center.

 ### Keywords in Other Languages